Skip to contents

 input_standardization

-Matrix.
-Mean and standard deviation of the variables to consider for the pre-processing step of standardization.
-Default is NULL, meaning that they will be re-calculated based on the data.
-Typically, it can be filled with the output of the function `get_results()$preprocessing$sample_mean_stdev` applied on a previous estimate of the model.
-If provided manually, it must be a two columns matrix with the mean in the first column and the standard deviation in the second column.
-In the rows, the order of the variables should also be respected (similar to the data).
-Note that this argument must be filled if the re_estimate argument is set to FALSE.
-On the other hand, it is ignored if the standardized argument is set to TRUE.
+A matrix specifying the mean and standard deviation of the series to be used during standardization.
+The default is NULL, meaning that these quantities are computed from the data.
+This argument can be set using the output of get_results()$preprocessing$sample_mean_stdev from a previous model estimation.
+If provided manually, it must be a two-column matrix with the means in the first column and the standard deviations in the second column.
+The ordering of the rows must match the series in data.
+This argument must be provided if re_estimate = FALSE, and is ignored if standardized = TRUE.

 pca_init

 Boolean.
-Indicate whether a principal components analysis is performed beforehand and used as initial condition for the EM algorithm.
+Indicates whether a Principal Components Analysis (PCA) is performed beforehand and used to initialize the EM algorithm.
+The default is TRUE.

 max_iter